tytzM17/Lokian.eth/README.md

     **`npm start`** This runs the app in development mode.<br />

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-You can see all the Cryptomons owned by the current metamask account and play the game.
+You can see all the Cryptoships owned by the current metamask account and play the game.